Gaban-D/Twitter-kameto-stats-bot/README.md

 # About

 This program is used to fetch data from a twitch channel with twitch api and post a daily tweet about those data

-WARNING: Using this may get your twitter account shadowbanned, i'm trying to fix this
+⚠⚠⚠WARNING: Using this may get your twitter account shadowbanned, i'm trying to fix this

 ## Installation